WithPrecedent/wonka/README.md

 * **Intuitive**: factories use a common interface with a `create` class method for all construction operations.
 * **Extensible**: core classes can be adapted and extended through inheritance or composition.
-* **Lightweight**: the package has a miniscule memory footprint with few dependencies.
+* **Lightweight**: the library has a miniscule memory footprint with few dependencies.
 * **Robust**: "turn-key" factories handle edge cases and core scenarios without further tinkering.
 * **Accessible**: `wonka` is over-documented to make it accessible to beginnning coders and readily usable for all developers.